Why Use a Licensed Agency in Sarawak?

 For Employers

-- Invalid work permits — workers placed through unlicensed channels may not have proper documentation, exposing your business to further penalties
+- Invalid work permits — workers placed through unlicensed channels may not have proper documentation, exposing your business to Immigration Act penalties

 - No recourse — if something goes wrong, there is no regulatory body to mediate or hold the agency accountable

 Under Section 55B of the Immigration Act 1959/63, employers found with undocumented workers face fines of RM10,000 to RM50,000 per worker, and imprisonment of up to 12 months.
-For employers with 5 or more undocumented workers, the penalty escalates to imprisonment of 6 months to 5 years, plus whipping of up to 6 strokes.
+Where more than five undocumented workers are involved, the penalty escalates to imprisonment of 6 months to 5 years, plus whipping of up to 6 strokes.

 For Workers